matthewlee4123/HeliumAtom/README.md

 # Helium Atom

-This is repo is to practice using Git/Github
+This is repo is to practice using Git/Github.
+This is change #2.